Architecture Firm Website Design - Ignore These 5 Factors At Your Own Peril!

 Architecture Firm Website Design - Five Critical Factors You Can't Ignore.

 I've been designing websites since 1997, and in that time, websites have changed quite a bit.
 With all the changes over the years, it's no surprise that I often find some firm owners don't understand how architecture website design really works.
 While you might know a bad website when you see one, you might not understand what makes a good site work.
 This article will change that.

-I've seen visually beautiful websites that didn't work well, and other sites that lacked appealing visual design but outperformed the better looking sites because they got these important factors right.
+I've seen visually beautiful websites that didn't work well, and other sites that lacked appealing visual design but outperformed the better-looking sites because they got these important factors right.

-1. Put Mobile First
+1. Design for Mobile First